Your jumping off point for adventure in southern Laos!

 Wake up along the shore of the Mekong river and enjoy some Lao coffee or fresh fruit as you embrace the peaceful atmosphere.
 This morning you will set off on a photo scavenger hunt around Luang Prabang town by bike!
 Cycle to temples, walk across a bamboo bridge, visit local markets, and dive deep into the culture and history of Laos.
 Along the way, you will have the chance to meet friends of Rustic Pathways around town, and gather all of the pieces your team needs to be victorious.
 After lunch in town, you will visit the Unexploded Ordinances Offices here in Luang Prabang, where you will learn the extent of the impact of the Vietnam War on Laos and it’s continuing effect on life here today.
 At sunset, climb up the Phosri Mountain in the center of the city for sunset the over the Mekong, and get a Laotian dinner on the riverfront.

-This morning you will leave the city behind and trek into the beautiful countryside.
-This three-hour hike will lead you across rice paddies, over lush green hillsides, and through forests on the way to the famous Kuang Sri waterfall.
+This morning you will stop by ‘Big Brother Mouse’, a Laos-operated non-profit organization.
+Sit down to chat with local teenagers and university students to learn about their lives and exchange stories.
+Afterwards, leave the city behind and wind through lush green hillsides and rice paddies on the way to the famous Kuang Sri waterfall.
 Spend the afternoon marveling at the seven-tiered falls complete with beautiful views, turquoise water, a swimming area, and a sun bear preserve.
 In the evening, you will return to the Rustic Pathways base house before heading into town to explore Luang Prabang’s night market.
 As you wander through the tented stalls, practice your bargaining skills and collect some hand-woven textiles and souvenirs for your family.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.